 The rewards structure is pretty standard with double points on airline affiliated purchases and single points otherwise.
 Outside of the 30,000 bonus miles that new American Express account holders are eligible for after making $1,000 in purchases within the first 3 months, there isn't much else that differentiates the Gold Delta SkyMiles® Credit Card from American Express from other airline credit cards.
 Given the $95 annual fee (waived year 1), many cards with similar fees just offer better all around value.

 Even if you do happen to be focused on earning SkyMiles®, you can get more both in bonus and rewards with some other cards.
-The Starwood Preferred Guest® Credit Card from American Express has a 25,000 point bonus and through its transfer partnership with Delta, consumers can exchange SPG points 1:1 for Delta SkyMiles®.
+The Starwood Preferred Guest® Credit Card from American Express has a 25,000 point bonus (35,000 through a limited time offer that ends 04/05/2017) and through its transfer partnership with Delta, consumers can exchange SPG points 1:1 for Delta SkyMiles®.
 Transfer 20,000 or more points in a single transaction and SPG will award you with an additional 5,000 point bonus as well.
 The Starwood Preferred Guest® Credit Card from American Express gives you the additional flexibility and value of using those points on hotel stays as well.
 Within the SkyMiles® cards you'll likely get better value with the Platinum version.
 While the Platinum counterpart has higher annual fees of $195, the added companion certificate and MQM offers can easily offset the differential.

 Unfortunately the Gold Delta SkyMiles® Credit Card from American Express rests between having outstanding rewards for high spenders, or making practical sense for the budget conscience.
 With better options for both categories of consumers and travelers, it's just not a card we'd immediately recommend.
 As a purely spending rewards focused card, it is inferior to the Barclaycard Arrival Plus and doesn't have enough affiliation related perks to make it a good supplemental card either.